hcikim/hcikim.github.io/index.md

 I build systems to alleviate the impact of abusive language on people and to encourage people to share positive emotions such as love and empathy.
 I design systems, and study people.
 Recently, I explore how to design systems for supporting the mental health of caregivers of a person with dementia.

-**I am looking for a research internship position for Summer 2023.**

 ## News

 | Mar 2023  |  🏅 Received a Special Recognition for Outstanding Reviews - CSCW '23 |
 | Nov 2022  |  🥳 Yay!!!
 One workshop paper is accepted to CHI '23 |